Take a trip to Bourgogne Franche Comté

 La voie verte (the Green Way)

 Fan of cycling?
 In Southern Burgundy, between Givry and Cluny, a superb 120-kilometre-long cycle loop is available to you.
 It is France’s first “green” road and is reserved exclusively for non-motorized vehicles.
 The road passes through scenic vineyards and historical sites, following partially along an old railway route.
 Travelling through the beautiful landscapes, you will pass through must-see sites, such as the castle of Berzé-le-Châtel, the abbey of Cluny or the Rock of Solutré hill known as a prehistoric site but also as a place of annual rise of the former French president François Mitterrand.
-The entire route can be cycled in three or four days and there are Tour guides in Burgundy who will be able to organize you at best your beautiful trip.
+The entire route can be cycled in three or four days and there are local guides in Burgundy who will be able to organize you at best your beautiful trip.

 Located in the heart of Jura’s three valleys, the village of Baume-les-Messieurs is home to exceptional views.
 As the result of a geological phenomenon, a long valley ends abruptly in a limestone plateau.
 Here, where the Dard River emerges from caves, you will find a magnificent waterfall.
 Your tour will take you through underground lakes and rivers where you can admire stalactites and stalagmites.
 While in this magnificent natural setting, don’t hesitate to visit the legendary imperial abbey dating back to the 9th century.